CTPSSTAFF/dboard-prototype-2/README.md

 # dboard-prototype-2
 Prototype #2 of 'Performance Dashboard'.
+This version uses the __chart.js__ library to generate data visualizations.

 ## Software Dependencies
 * bootstrap - for layout